 April 2018 – TheParallelShow publication

-There will be a presentation of the publication at The Kunsthal, Rotterdam on Sunday 22 April at 03.00 PM.
+There will be a book launch with performances at The Kunsthal, Rotterdam on Sunday 22 April at 03.00 PM.

 9-11 December – Forest Fringe Festival, Somerset House, London